Aruna-Hewapathirane/free-pascal-and-lazarus-cookbook/docs/docs/basics/basics-fpc.md

   Writeln(ptr^);
 ```

-3. **Avoid Memory Leaks**: Always pair New with Dispose to prevent memory leaks.
+3. **Avoid Memory Leaks**: Always pair `New` with `Dispose` to prevent memory leaks.
 If you forget to free the allocated memory, it will not be available for other parts of your program or system.

-4. **Don’t Use Freed Pointers**: After calling Dispose, the pointer still holds the address of the freed memory.
-Set it to nil to avoid accidental use:
+4. **Don’t Use Freed Pointers**: After calling `Dispose`, the pointer still holds the address of the freed memory.
+Set it to `nil` to avoid accidental use:

 ```pascal linenums="1"
 Dispose(ptr);